EvokeMadness/gear-generator/README.md

 	    - **Creating Spur and Helical Gears - Tutorial - SOLIDWORKS**
 	    > [![Creating Spur and Helical Gears - Tutorial - SOLIDWORKS](https://img.youtube.com/vi/uNZmLPZHon8/0.jpg)](https://www.youtube.com/watch?v=uNZmLPZHon8)
     - Future support for helical and worm gears is planned.
-    - Future support for a variety of shaft designs is planned; including designs for Lego® Technic axles.
+    - Future support for a variety of shaft designs is planned, including designs for Lego® Technic axles.
 - **Warnings**
     - The `exported/` folder is required to be in the same directory as the script.
 Removing this folder will cause the script to fail.
-    - This project is still a work-in-progress, and can still be further optimized.
+    - This project is still a work-in-progress and can still be further optimized.

 ![](assets/preview.png)